-Browse details of workshops we conducted with different groups in the course of our research, along with an overview of the agendas.
-You can also find some of the materials we compiled or translated for the workshops.
-If you want to watch or listen to some of the talks at the workshops, those can be find in the resources section, here.
+Browse details of workshops we conducted with different groups in the course of our research, along with an overview of the agendas, below.
+If you want to watch or listen to some of the talks at the workshops, those can be found in the resources section, here.

 Imagine a Feminist Internet

 Who Along with Point of View, we brought together feminist activists and human rights defenders to bring a gender and sexual rights perspective to critical internet-related rights, taking the Feminist Principles of the Internet as a starting point.

 We had veteran queer feminist activists in the room, as well as young feminists to explore questions related to consent, digital pornography, surveillance etc in the Indian context.